 Nectria Canker: How to Recognize It and Why the Pruning Cut Is the Only Real Solution

-There is a particular kind of garden mystery that plays out every summer across Seacoast properties.
-A maple or dogwood that looked perfectly healthy in spring begins showing dead patches on its branches by midsummer.
-The bark looks sunken and off-color, and on closer inspection there are small, coral-colored or orange-red bumps scattered across the discolored area.
-Most homeowners assume it is insect damage, a watering problem, or just a rough season.
-What they are usually looking at is Nectria canker, also called coral spot canker, and it will not resolve on its own.
+There's a particular kind of garden mystery that plays out every summer across Seacoast properties, and it follows almost the exact same pattern each time.
+A maple or dogwood that looked perfectly healthy back in spring begins showing dead patches on its branches by midsummer.
+The bark looks sunken and slightly off color in those spots, and on closer inspection there are small, coral colored or orange red bumps scattered across the discolored area.
+Most homeowners assume it's insect damage, a watering problem, or simply a rough season for that particular tree.
+What they're usually looking at is Nectria canker, sometimes called coral spot canker, and it genuinely will not resolve on its own no matter how much extra water or attention the tree gets.

 What Nectria Canker Actually Is

-Nectria canker is caused by fungi in the Nectria and Neonectria genera, and it is one of the most widespread bark diseases affecting deciduous trees in the northeastern United States.
-The fungus enters the tree through wounds, pruning cuts, insect damage, frost cracks, and any other break in the bark that gives it access to the inner tissue.
-Once inside, it kills the cambium layer, which is the living tissue just beneath the bark responsible for moving water and nutrients through the tree.
-The branch or stem beyond the canker starves and dies as the infection expands.
+Nectria canker is caused by fungi in the Nectria and Neonectria genera, and it's one of the most widespread bark diseases affecting deciduous trees throughout the northeastern United States.
+The fungus gains entry through wounds of almost any kind, pruning cuts, insect damage, frost cracks, or any other break in the bark that gives it a path to the inner tissue beneath.
+Once inside, it kills the cambium layer, the thin band of living tissue directly beneath the bark responsible for moving water and nutrients up and down the tree.
+Everything beyond the canker site, whatever branch or stem sits past that infected point, effectively starves and dies as the infection continues to expand outward.

-The small, coral-colored pustules visible on the surface of the dead bark are the fungal fruiting bodies, releasing spores that spread by water, wind, and contaminated tools.
-Summer is when these pustules are most visible and most active, which makes it an important window for both diagnosis and action.
+The small, coral colored pustules visible on the surface of the dead bark are the fungal fruiting bodies, and they're actively releasing spores that spread through water movement, wind, and contaminated tools moving from tree to tree.
+Summer is when these pustules are most visible and most actively producing spores, which makes it an especially important window for both spotting the problem and acting on it before it spreads further.

 Which Trees Are Most Commonly Affected on the Seacoast